-Sight Singing & Ear Training I (MUE1142) 2 hrs.
+Sightsinging & Ear Training I-IV (MUE1142, 1152, 2142, 2152)

 Sight Singing and Ear Training is a four-semester course designed to be taken in conjunction with Comprehensive Musicianship.
 Sight Singing and Ear Training and Comprehensive Musicianship are primary components of the music major curriculum forming the core of the music education transfer program.
 Class time is used to work with the student developing sight singing, identification and dictation skills.
 A one hour lab provides an environment for the student to work with Programmed Ear Training.
 Prerequisite: Consent of instructor.